OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ca/cashflow.md

 ---
 title: cashflow
-description: The documentation explains usage of the cashflow tool, which provides yearly or quarterly cashflow statements for companies and allows for comparison against similar companies.
+description: "The documentation explains usage of the cashflow tool, which provides" yearly or quarterly cashflow statements for companies and allows for comparison against similar companies.
 keywords: